foilen/foilen-infra-system/README.md

 ## System test

-- Use foilen-infra-plugin-core-system-junits (can be in the same project, but in the "test" configuration)
+- Use foilen-infra-system-core-system-junits (can be in the same project, but in the "test" configuration)
 - Create a unit test that extends AbstractIPResourceServiceTest

 # Process